Summer Financial Aid

 Register for all of the summer classes you intend to enroll in as soon as possible.
 Adding the full number of units you plan to take will help ensure you’re considered for the maximum number of summer aid opportunities.
 In most cases, you will need to enroll in at least six units as an undergraduate student and five units as a graduate student to be offered summer aid.

-Refer to our FAQs for additional details and learn more about summer course registration.
+Refer to our FAQs for additional details including minimum unit requirements for the different types of summer aid, and learn more about summer course registration.

 -